ayan978/Customer-Retention-Analysis-and-RFM-Segmentation-in-E-commerce/README.md

 ## Overview
 This project analyzes customer purchasing behavior in an e-commerce setting to understand retention patterns, revenue concentration, and customer value.
 Using a combination of cohort analysis, RFM segmentation, and machine learning–based clustering, the project translates raw transaction data into actionable customer personas and business insights.

-The focus is on practical, decision-oriented analytics rather than purely technical modeling.

 ---